Frequently Asked Questions about ISSP Professional Certification

 - Q: What are the dates for the current or upcoming Test Season?

-- A: The current ISSP-SA Test Season is between November 18th, 2016 and February 17th, 2017.
-Registration for the current Test Season began on November 1st, 2016 and will end on February 1st, 2017.
+- A: The current ISSP-SA Test Season has been extended through April 22nd, 2017.
+Registration ends April 8th, 2017.
 You can always check for announcements on current or upcoming Test Seasons on the Apply for Exam page, or sign up for our Certification Newsletter here to receive updates by email.

 ISSP-SA vs ISSP-CSP

 - Q: What is the difference between the ISSP-SA and the ISSP-CSP?